scottcarver/wp-withagency/docs/reference/docs.md

 [This documentation is public](https://sleepy-murdock-0c930c.netlify.app/) site is automatically deployed to Netlify upon each git commit

-These guidelines are intended for the Pollinate Agency team's internal use only but we do not publish any client data.
+These guidelines are intended for the internal use only but we do not publish any client data.
 This project is public and the code is open source.

 <div style="overflow-x:auto;">
   <table>